Carbonnade a la Flamande is a traditional Flemish beef stew made with strong Belgian ale and has deep, earthy, sweet and

 Our ale pick is the multi-award winning New Belguim Abbey, a Belgian style dubbel ale, brewed right here in our town.
 It has always been one of our most favorite Coloradan beers and New Belgium Brewing Co. is one of our favorite craft breweries.
 If you ever come to Fort Collins, be sure to take their brewery tour, we always take our guests and everyone loves it.

 Otherwise, classic Belgian beer options include Chimay and Duvel, but you can also use the Ommegang Abbey Ale (OMG, is it good) and even consider a dark ale that is sweet with a strong malty backbone and not too hoppy.

 Serving suggestions for Carbonnade a la Flamande

 I made butter and heavy cream loaded mashed potatoes because I consider mashed potatoes the ultimate in comfort food sides.
 But carbonnade is often served with noodles or fries.

-I can also see how the stew will pair well with white rice and an even better suggestion is to ladle some carbonnade into a freshly baked bread bowl.
+I can also see the stew partnering with white rice, but an even better suggestion is to ladle some carbonnade into a freshly baked bread bowl.
 And to take this up a notch, why not a beer bread bowl?
-You can make your own if you follow Rachelle’s recipe for Beer Bread Bowls.
+You can bake your own if you follow Rachelle’s recipe for Beer Bread Bowls.
 She knows what she is doing.

 Finally, just to be sure that we really emphasized this – this stew pairs perfectly with Belgian ales.
-Chris’ Belgian tripel was outstanding with this dish, and since we froze 2+ portions worth of stew for a rainy day (that will probably be tomorrow), we will pair it with something stronger, like a quad perhaps to see how that will work out.
+Chris’ Belgian tripel was outstanding with this dish, but so is the Abbey ale itself.

 - 2 lbs beef shank or chuck cut into small cubes